timsee/ArduCor/GUI/README.md

-# RGB LED Routines for Arduino
+# Qt Lighting GUI for RGB LED Routines

-The GUI interacts with sample arduino sketches.
-It is built on Qt and requires version 5.1 or later since it uses QSerialPort.
+The GUI interacts with the sample arduino sketches.
+It is built on Qt and requires version 5.1 or later for QSerialPort.
 The GUI's goal is to simplify controlling the LEDs so any action or mode change requires only a few clicks instead of having to write up an ASCII packet.

 The GUI has a main window which shows 4 pages: Single Color Control, Array Color Control, Multi Color Routines, and Settings.